 Coyotes are highly adaptable and resilient animals.
-The urbanization of green spaces and fragmentation of wild lands have forced coyotes to live in closer proximity to populated urban areas.
-We tend to think that coyotes don't belong here, and that they should live "somewhere else" but they, too, call greenspaces and wildlife corridors a part of their home range.
+The fragmentation of wild lands has forced coyotes to live in closer proximity to populated urban areas.
+Many people think that coyotes should live "somewhere else" but they, too, call greenspaces and wildlife corridors a part of their home range.
 They are our wild neighbours, and coexisting successfully is a very real option.